computersystems

 sudo apt install openocd

-When debugging on Ubuntu use gdb-multiarch instead of arm-none-eabi-gdb.
+When debugging on Ubuntu/Windows use gdb-multiarch instead of arm-none-eabi-gdb.
 For example:

 gdb-multiarch bootloader.elf